Leniorko/queringBooks-frontend/README.md

 # QueringBooksFrontend
 ---

 Wanted to play with angular.
 Simple fetch list of books and display it.
+[Backend part](https://github.com/Leniorko/queringBooks-backend)

 ---
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.